-In principle this affects all prescription drugs for human use, exceptions can be found on the "Black & White List" of the regulation.
-In future, all medicinal product packaging will be fitted with a one-off, randomised serial number, which will be encrypted in a two-dimensional barcode, together with the batch number and expiry date.
+In principle this affects all prescription drugs for human use, exceptions can be found in Annex 1 and Annex 2 of the regulation.
+In future, all medicinal product packaging will be fitted with a unique, randomised serial number, which will be encrypted in a two-dimensional barcode (Data Matrix), together with the batch number and expiry date.
 This shall be applied to the packaging by the pharmaceutical industry and entered into a database.
 While wholesalers must check the code only in certain, defined cases (e.g. when buying from another wholesaler or in the case of returned goods), the mandatory checking and deactivation of the serial number must be carried out directly when issuing to the patient (mainly in the pharmacy).
 When repackaging, parallel traders must replace the safety features with equivalent features and create a link to the original package data.
 A deactivated serial number means that the package has already been issued.
 If the name serial number reappears at a later time, this indicates a suspicion of falsification.